Lock-free Asynchronously Distributed Linked Lists: Concluding Remarks

 The distribution of the linked list created several challenges.
 These include ensuring that client operations continue to work correctly in a lock-free manner.
 Some properties of the list (e.g., linearizability, the number of elements in the list, the number of concurrent operations happening on the sublist) need to be preserved while the list is being split or moved.
 We developed an innovative approach through offsets of the sublist.
 This ensured that we can detect a virtual time when no operation is happening on the sublist that is being moved.

-Although designed as a linked list, the implementation of DiLi provides a performance comparable to skip lists \cite{FraserDissertation,sunderSkipList,fomitchenSkipList} on a single machine.
-Additionally, while these skip list implementations cannot provide horizontal scaling via distribution, DiLi is capable of providing such scaling.
-An implication of this is that any lock-free data structure that is based off of Harris List, can easily be converted into a high-performance distributed data structure using the techniques in this paper.
+Although designed as a linked list, the implementation of DiLi provides a performance comparable to skip lists \cite{FraserDissertation,sunderSkipList,fomitchenSkipList} on a single machine and even surpasses them as a library by up to 26\% throughput in write-heavy workloads.
+While these skip list implementations cannot provide horizontal scaling via distribution, DiLi is additionally capable of providing such scaling.
+Thus, DiLi provides a foundation for converting other high performance single machine data structures into distributed data structures.
+While the experiments illustrate a simple usage of the $\Split$ and $\Move$ primitives for YCSB workloads, future work can be designing load balancing strategies for any generic workload (such as TPC and synchrobench benchmarks).

-The data structure considered in this paper, a linked list, differs from other data structures such as hash tables in one important way.
+The data structure considered in this paper, a linked list, differs from others, such as hash tables, in one important way.
 The elements in the hash table are not \textit{connected} to each other.
-In contrast, elements in a linked list are \textit{connected} to each other by the notion of the \textit{next element}.
+In contrast, elements in a linked list are connected to each other by the notion of the \textit{next element}.
 These relations are preserved by the split and move operations in DiLi.
 It is therefore possible to ensure that these operations can be added to DiLi while ensuring that their lock-free nature is preserved even while the list is being split or moved.
-This will open up the possibility of horizontally scaling other lock-free data structures (e.g., trees) while preserving their lock-free nature.
+This will open up the possibility of horizontally scaling other lock-free data structures (e.g., trees, graphs) while preserving their lock-free nature.
+Another future direction would be to introduce operations that span multiple machines and exploit the linked list structure such as ranged queries and snapshots.
+We believe that this paper will be foundational for such future work.